-- 2. Produce a finished surface/substrate over the entire area to be encapsulated which results in a bond strength between epoxy grout or structural concrete and the pile surface, equal to or greater than that required by this specification (Section 2.1.B.3) - 3.
+- 2. Produce a finished surface/substrate over the entire area to be encapsulated which results in a bond strength between epoxy grout and the pile surface, equal to or greater than that required by this specification (Section 2.1.B.3) - 3.
 When necessary, perform the pile cleaning in 2 phases where active marine growth occurs.
-In the first phase, a maximum of 7 days before encapsulation, remove marine growth, oil, grease, rust, and broken concrete, etc. In the second phase, a maximum of 48 hours before placement of epoxy grout or structural concrete in the outer pile jacket, perform a final surface preparation, removing all remaining deleterious substances including microorganisms. - B. FRP Surface Preparation The entire inside surface of each FRP outer jacket shall be lightly grit blasted to remove any bond breaking residue that may be present.
+In the first phase, a maximum of 7 days before encapsulation, remove marine growth, oil, grease, rust, and broken concrete, etc. In the second phase, a maximum of 48 hours before placement of epoxy grout in the outer pile jacket, perform a final surface preparation, removing all remaining deleterious substances including microorganisms. - B. FRP Surface Preparation The entire inside surface of each FRP outer jacket shall be lightly grit blasted to remove any bond breaking residue that may be present.
 Alternatives to grit blasting of the inside face of the jackets must be submitted with the initial material submittals for review.
 A throughout description of the alternative surface treatment is required.
-In addition, documentation of prior testing and successful installation of pile jackets using the proposed surface treatment shall be included in the submittal. - C. Epoxy Grout or Concrete Preparation / Proportioning Proportioning and mixing of the epoxy grout or structural concrete shall be accomplished with equipment expressly designed for that purpose and shall be performed in a suitable work area within the available hose distance of the piles to be encapsulated.
-Proportioning of the silica aggregate and the liquid epoxy components for epoxy grout, or components for structural concrete, shall be performed in strict accordance with the manufacturer's recommendations, with particular regard to temperature control.
-For epoxy grout option, when ambient and/or water temperatures are expected to fall below 70 degrees F., the day's supply of grout filler and liquid components shall be pre-heated to above 80 degrees F., but never greater than 120 degrees F., prior to being introduced into the grout handling equipment.
+In addition, documentation of prior testing and successful installation of pile jackets using the proposed surface treatment shall be included in the submittal. - C. Epoxy Grout Preparation / Proportioning Proportioning and mixing of the epoxy grout shall be accomplished with equipment expressly designed for that purpose and shall be performed in a suitable work area within the available hose distance of the piles to be encapsulated.
+Proportioning of the silica aggregate and the liquid epoxy components for epoxy grout shall be performed in strict accordance with the manufacturer's recommendations, with particular regard to temperature control.
+When ambient and/or water temperatures are expected to fall below 70 degrees F., the day's supply of grout filler and liquid components shall be pre-heated to above 80 degrees F., but never greater than 120 degrees F., prior to being introduced into the grout handling equipment.
 In no case shall open flame be used in direct contact with the equipment or the epoxy components.